 - Do they have a collaborative approach to policy challenges?

-The best time to educate a lawmaker is when they are a candidate.
+The best time to educate a lawmaker is while they are a candidate.

 Questions for Local, State, and Federal Candidates

-Candidates reach out to their voters through phone calls, texts, and maybe even a masked door-knocker.
+Candidates reach out to their voters through phone calls, texts, and in-person, by knocking on your front door or handing out fliers in a local farmers market or at a bus stop..
 While you might want to decline these calls or not answer your door, these are excellent opportunities to educate your candidates through their volunteers about homelessness and ways to solve it!

 Here are some examples of questions you can ask your candidates, if you get the chance.